eugenelin89/coach/README.md

 ## Next Steps

 - Layer authentication/permissions on the API before exposing it publicly.
+- Add role-aware views to the Django dashboard (coach vs. analyst) as authorization gets introduced.
 - Expose web and mobile clients using the `/api/` contract defined here.
 - Replace the deterministic engine with analytics-driven recommendations as data accumulates.